duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

-ionic serve # to see it in browser ionic emulate -lcs # to run in emulator with live reload and logs ionic run --target 123123 # to run on device, find device name with adb devices ionic serve --nobrowser # it will not open new browser, so you can use existing
+ionic serve # to see it in browser ionic emulate -lcs # to run in emulator with live reload and logs ionic run --target 123123 # to run on device, find device name with adb devices
+# note that `run` will not rebuild, it will just install latest configured apk
+# note that it will rebuild and use env vars if `-l` parameter is used
+ionic serve --nobrowser # it will not open new browser, so you can use existing
 ~~~